vanamelnik/gophkeeper/README.md

 - if the user selects _item_ data from the server, the _item_ stored locally is replaced.
 - if the user prefers the local _item_, then the _Version_ of the _item_ that came from the server is accepted, but the local _item_ is sent to the server within a new _event_.
 Thus, the data from the latest Data Version from the server does not conflict with the data stored locally.

+## TODOs:

+- When the user starts a new session, check if there is an active session of the same user from the same IP address.